Nithron/NotVolt-2.0/.github/CONTRIBUTING.md

 Thank you for reading this!

 ## Commit
-* Keep your branch updated with the master branch of Ree6.
+* Keep your branch updated with the master branch of NotVolt.
 * Use a proper commit message.

 ## Testing